andywarren/aw-yearly-category-archives/readme.txt

 7. This screenshot shows the settings page when you have opted to include a custom post structure for the output loop.

 == Changelog ==

+= 1.2.6 =
+* Set Year Links to show in Ascending order from most current to least current.

+= 1.2.5 =
+* Bug Fixes

 = 1.2.4 =
 * Corrected parameter in WP_Query() for the post output function